redugate/redugate.github.io/content/philosophy/_index.md

   - image: "images/philosophy/philo03.png"
 ---
 ### Research
-We audit your IT needs, then we propose relevant and modern technologies in detailed report.
+We audit your IT needs, then we propose relevant and modern technologies in a detailed report.

 ### Educate
 We train your technical staff on various topics.